microsoft/vscode-wiki/Roadmap.md

    - [ ] :runner: Provide an integrated 'Welcome' experience for extensions.
    - [ ] :runner: Investigate how to effectively inform users about new features provided by an extension update.
    - [ ] Extend our development tooling:
-      - [ ] :runner: Support for web worker extensions
+      - [x] Support for web worker extensions
       - [ ] :runner: Improve testing (unit testing and Playwright)
    - [ ] Extend our extension guidelines to not only cover UX, but also performance
    - [ ] Allow extension authors to integrate GH Sponsor information